Andrettin/Wyrmsun/readme.txt

 - 1.3.4
 -----------------------------------------------------------------------

+* Buildings
+- The Teuton Farm now changes its graphics after Masonry is researched (new graphics by Jinn).

 * Grand Strategy
 - The minimap no longer stops functioning if toggling full screen while playing a grand strategy game.
 - Building lumber mills in a province now increases that province's lumber demand.